laichengyu/addressbook-level1/README.md

 #### Sort all persons alphabetically: `sort`

 > Shows a list of persons, as an indexed list, in alphabetical order.
+Does not modify order in address book.

 Format: `sort`